Kalana, Hiiu County

 Kalana (Dagerort) is a village in Hiiumaa Parish, Hiiu County in northwestern Estonia.
 It is located at the end of the Kõpu Peninsula, part of the island of Hiiumaa.
 Kalana has a population of 29 (as of 1 February 2011).

 It is also known as Dagerort (Дагерорт) in Swedish and Russian.

 The village was first mentioned in 1531 (Vischorde); the first Estonian-language mention was in 1798 (Kallana).
 Historically, the village was part of Kõrgessaare Manor (Hohenholm) and Kõpu Manor (Köppo).
+Before 2013, it was located in Kõrgessaare Parish.

 The westernmost part of the village is Ristna or Ristna nina ((lit.
 'Ristna Cape')).